Facilities Inventory: Facility Naming

 - Naming facilities by address can create redundancies within “Who I Am” which uses the "CU Directory Name".
 When in doubt, ask Facilities Inventory staff for guidance before using an address in a name.

-Naming Convention for Cooperative Extension Locations
+Naming Conventions for Cooperative Extension Locations

 The paperwork to assign the facility code and the appropriate name will be completed by the college occupying most of the space.
 In order of appearance in the name: